nyla-bhargava/Transformer-CNN/README.md

 # Transformer–CNN for CRISPR Off-Target Prediction

-This repository implements a hybrid Transformer–CNN deep learning framework for predicting CRISPR–Cas9 off-target cleavage events.
+This repository implements a hybrid deep learning framework that integrates Transformer encoders and convolutional neural networks (CNNs) to predict CRISPR–Cas9 off-target cleavage events.
+The architecture is designed to capture both global contextual dependencies and local nucleotide mismatch patterns, improving generalization on experimentally validated datasets.
-The model integrates local mismatch-aware convolutional features with global contextual representations, and supports optional incorporation of pre-trained DNABERT embeddings.

 ## Abstract

-Accurate prediction of CRISPR–Cas9 off-target activity is critical for safe genome editing.
-Existing convolutional neural network (CNN)–based approaches primarily capture local nucleotide mismatch patterns but fail to model long-range sequence dependencies.
-We propose a hybrid Transformer–CNN architecture that combines convolutional feature extraction with attention-based contextual modeling.
-Our framework optionally integrates pre-trained DNABERT embeddings to encode sgRNA sequence semantics.
-Experimental evaluation on proxy training data and the experimentally validated TrueOT benchmark demonstrates improved generalization compared to CNN-only baselines, particularly for high-mismatch off-target sites.
+Accurate prediction of CRISPR–Cas9 off-target activity is critical for safe and effective genome editing.
+Traditional CNN-based models capture local features but lack mechanisms for modeling long-range sequence dependencies.
+We introduce a Transformer–CNN hybrid model that leverages the strengths of both self-attention and convolutional operations to predict off-target effects from paired sgRNA–DNA sequences.
+Evaluation on the TrueOT benchmark shows improved generalization compared to CNN-only and Transformer-only baselines.

 ## Model Overview